 The most common side effects in dogs include nausea, vomiting, or difficulty swallowing or breathing.

 Nausea can be reduced if the medication is given to the dog with food.
-Swallowing or breathing problems can be reduced by following the tablet up with a small amount of water.
+Swallowing or breathing problems can be reduced by following the dose up with a small amount of water.

 If gastrointestinal problems become severe, then you should contact your veterinarian, as this can be a sign of doxycycline overdose.

 Doxycycline can cause limb deformities in puppies still in the womb, which is also risky for pregnant mother dogs.
-Sometimes a veterinarian will decide that the benefits outweigh the risks of the antibiotic.
+Sometimes a vet will decide that the benefits outweigh the risks of the antibiotic.

 Doxycycline can also interact poorly with other drugs, so make sure your vet is aware of any other medications your pet is taking.

-Has your dog ever used doxycycline?
+Has your dog ever taken doxycycline?
 Did it work?
 Then let us know in the comments below!